-- Special Conditions are signed by the CA, Lead MS and EU Delegation (if different from CA) and all pages are initialled; - Annex A1 must have all pages initialled by both Lead MS and Partner Country Project Leader; - Annex A2 does not require signature but it is recommended the CA initials all pages; - Annex A3 must have all pages initialled by both Lead MS and Partner Country Project Leader; - Annex A4, A5, A6 and A7 do not require signature but it is recommended the CA initials all pages; - Annex A8 must be signed by Lead MS and Junior MS, if applicable;

-• Annex A9 does not require signature but it is recommended the CA initials all pages, while the Declaration of Exclusivity and Availability must be signed by the RTA.
+- Special Conditions are signed by the CA, Lead MS and EU Delegation (if different from CA) and all pages are initialled; - Annex A1 must have all pages initialled by both Lead MS and Partner Country Project Leader; - Annex A2 does not require signature but it is recommended the CA initials all pages; - Annex A3 must have all pages initialled by both Lead MS and Partner Country Project Leader; - Annex A4, A5, A6 and A7 do not require signature but it is recommended the CA initials all pages; - Annex A8 must be signed by Lead MS and Junior MS, if applicable; - Annex A9 does not require signature but it is recommended the CA initials all pages, while the Declaration of Exclusivity and Availability must be signed by the RTA.

 The CA is the last to sign.
 Following that, the CA sends the notification of the signature of the contract, which marks the start of the execution period.
-The arrival of the RTA is the start of the implementation.
+Taking up of duties by the RTA represents the start of the implementation.
+This means that some of the preparatory work could be done remotely, i.e. before the arrival of the RTA, thereby enabling a swifter project inception.